AndriiNych/bembi-b2b-page/README.md

-# Draft B2B page to be placed on the general Bembi website
+Draft B2B page to be placed on the general Bembi website.
+Pictures should be uploaded to ftp with the folder structure preserved.
+Paste the html code with embedded css and js code from the main.html file into the appropriate place in the ‘news’